 SRTS Infrastructure Project Applications may now be completed online using a web-based application portal.
 Sponsor agencies are encouraged to use the online portal to submit applications.
 The portal allows you to complete the application incrementally and return to, collaborate with others working on the same application, as well as upload supporting information and attachments to a central location that is accessible remotely via the web.

-Hard copies of the new application for 2017 may be downloaded by clicking here.
+Hard copies of the application for 2018 may be downloaded by clicking here.

 Eligible sponsor agency representatives may request a login ID and password by clicking here.

 Click here to view current & ongoing SRTS projects.